Definition of

 Subsidy

-A subsidy is a financial contribution made by the State for a social purpose.
+A subsidy is an economic contribution made by the State for a social purpose.

-Originating from the Latin subsidĭum , the concept of subsidy identifies public assistance based on economic aid or benefit .
-It is a system focused on stimulating consumption or production , or an aid that is granted for a certain period of time.
+Originating in the Latin subsidĭum , the concept of subsidy allows us to identify public assistance based on economic aid or benefit .
+It is a system focused on stimulating consumption or production , or aid that is granted for a certain time.

-For example: "I am going to start the process to collect unemployment benefits" , "The government announced a subsidy to encourage the consumption of electronic products in the province" .
+For example: "I am going to start the procedures to collect unemployment benefits" , "The government announced a subsidy to encourage the consumption of electronic products in the province" .

-The subsidy is used to achieve a social purpose (to cite specific cases, so that all families can have access to the basic food basket, so that the lower classes can afford to buy a home, etc.) or to favour, for different reasons, certain productive activities or regions of a country.
+The subsidy is used to achieve a social purpose (that, to cite specific cases, all families can have access to the basic food basket, that the lower classes are in a position to acquire a home, etc.) or to favor, for different reasons, to certain productive activities or regions of a country.

-As for this specific meaning, we have to say that, for example, in Spain this type of subsidy has become the fundamental part of the livelihood of many families.
-The economic crisis that is being experienced has led to millions of citizens being left without work, which is why they need this monetary aid to be able to maintain their housing and cover basic needs .
+Regarding this specific meaning we have to say that, for example, in Spain this type of subsidy has become the fundamental piece of support for many families.
+And the economic crisis that is being experienced has resulted in millions of citizens being left without work, which is why they need this monetary aid to be able to maintain their housing and cover basic needs .

-We cannot ignore the fact that the term we are discussing is widely used in Nicaragua to refer to the temporary leave suffered by a specific worker when he or she suffers from an illness.
-This period, the duration of the leave, during which the aforementioned employee will continue to receive his or her corresponding salary.
+We also cannot ignore the fact that the term we are addressing is widely used in Nicaragua to refer to the temporary sick leave suffered by a specific worker when he or she suffers from an illness.
+That period, the duration of the leave, during which the aforementioned employee will continue to receive his/her corresponding salary.

 Counter